zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Equation 18.45 allows us to plot the mean cosine of a water droplet as a function of its size.

 {{< figure src="/img/water_mean_cos.svg" caption="*Figure N: Linear plot of the mean cosine of a water droplet.
 The horizontal axis represents the size parameter of the particle.*" >}}

+Up to \\(x \approx 5\\), the value of the mean cosine increases in line with the prediction based on the Mie effect.
+For larger particles, the size parameter \\(x \gg 1\\), and, as we have already seen, this condition leads to formation of a secondary interference structure around the forward direction.
+Initially, its magnitude is significant in comparison with the size of the forward peak, which explains the dip in the plot at \\(x \approx 10\\).
+For particles larger still, the intensity of light scattered in the forward direction grows at a relatively quick pace, which leads to the (asymptotically) rising value of the mean cosine.

 ---